attivio/searchui/CustomSearchResults.md

 ## Custom Search Results

-As of version 0.0.35 of the SUIT library, search application developers now have the capability to fully customize the way search results are displayed in their SearchResults component.
+As of version 1.0.2 of Search UI, which is built using version 0.0.35 of the SUIT library, search application developers have the capability to fully customize the way search results are displayed by the SearchResults component.

-In prior versions of SUIT, applicartion developers were limited to using the standard "List," "Simple," and "Debug" views.
+In prior versions of Search UI and SUIT, application developers were limited to using the standard "List," "Simple," and "Debug" views.
 Those who needed more flexibility were forced to modify the SUIT library itself to customize their results display.

 ### Rendering Functions

-If you look at the documentation for the SearchResults component, you will notice that the `format` property is no longer a simple union of string constants (i.e., `'list' | 'simple' | 'debug'`) but can be set to a function which is used to render individual search results.
+If you look at the documentation for the [SearchResults](https://github.com/attivio/suit/blob/master/src/components/SearchResults.js) component, you will notice that the `format` property is no longer a simple union of string constants (i.e., `'list' | 'simple' | 'debug'`) but can be set to a function which is used to render individual search results.
 (The original string values can still be used, but internally they each map to a single function call that renders one of the built-in search result components: `<ListSearchResult>`, `<SimpleSearchResult>`, or `<DebugSearchResult>`.

-When the `format` property is set to be a function, then that function is called with informaiton about a document in the results and it renders the document as it sees fit.
+When the `format` property is set to be a function, then that function is called with informaiton about a document in the results and it can render the document as it sees fit.

-The function passed to the `format` property should look like this if it should return your custom component called `<MySearchResult>`:
+The function passed to the `format` property should look like this onem, which just returns a hypothetical custom component called `<MySearchResult>`:

 ```js
 myResultRenderer(doc: SearchDocument, position: number, baseUri: string, key: string): any {